nadjazaric/curriculum-hometask/README.md

 The list of potential spam words is saved in the spam.json file.

-Your job is to open the file, list the phrases, and check if the comment content contains any of these words.
+Your job is to open the file, list the phrases, and check if the comment content contains any of spam trigger words.
-If it does, the comment is rejected.
+If it does, the comment is rejected (not added).
 The program should also print the response in a form of <p> "Message looks like spam.
 Please rephrase it" </p>.
 Help the user understand what he did wrong by listing all the suspicious words that should not show up in a comment. (list the words as an unordered list).